Do not resent growing old.

 Shallow State, February 22, 2017, Foreign Policy (remember, this

-was written just one month into the Trump Regime
+was written just one month into former president Trump's presidency, about the time it

 Nazis are like cats.